 - 1 teaspoon sweet paprika

-- 3 tablespoons peanut, olive or vegetable oil
+- 3 tablespoons peanut oil or coconut oil.

 - Make the Laksa paste- see the notes below (or use store-bought laksa paste).